Enroll Now in Levels 1 + 2 and you’ll receive an additional bonus gift – The Candida, Metabolic & Vitamins Test ($399 value!)

 The Importance of Testing

-Identifying food sensitivities not only improves quality of life by alleviating a wide array of symptoms beyond just gastrointestinal discomfort, such as skin conditions, fatigue, joint pain, headaches, mood disorders, and water retention, but also tailors diets to better support overall health.
+Identifying sensitivities not only improves quality of life by alleviating a wide array of symptoms beyond just gastrointestinal discomfort, such as skin conditions, fatigue, joint pain, headaches, mood disorders, and water retention, but also tailors diets to better support overall health.
 For individuals with chronic conditions such as inflammatory diseases or autoimmunity, it is crucial to identify and minimize exposure to dietary triggers.

 Common Food Sensitivities